amyyalex/simple-contribution/contribution.md

 <h4>Step 5: Copy and edit the template</h4>

-- UPDATE: So instead of making a copy of the template and editing it with your data inside the index.html file.
+- UPDATE: Attention New Contributors!
+An important update has been made regarding the addition of your card details.
+Instead of directly inputting your card details into the app.js file, a carddetail.json file has been created for this purpose.
+As part of this change, please add your card details into the carddetail.json file moving forward.
+This new approach helps maintain the app.js content efficiently and ensures a smoother process for adding your contribution.

-* Go to app.js file,
+* Go to carddetail.json file,
   * You'll see an array of data, add a new object into the array( to mmake it easier, copy and paste object template and edit)
 The object template which now is **yours** for you to customize and edit.
   * Replace 'Your Name' with your name, 'Your Profession' with what you do, add your favorite quote and the link to your socials.

 - Once you're done, **save your changes** by pressing ctrl + s.